fuse-box/fuse-box/README.md

 })
 ```

 You local `npm` will have the highest priority.
-In essenence, you can override fusebox's [path](https://github.com/fuse-box/fuse-box/blob/master/assets/libs/path/index.js) of [fs](https://github.com/fuse-box/fuse-box/blob/master/assets/libs/fs/index.js) module if you like.
+In essence, you can override fusebox's [path](https://github.com/fuse-box/fuse-box/blob/master/assets/libs/path/index.js) of [fs](https://github.com/fuse-box/fuse-box/blob/master/assets/libs/fs/index.js) module if you like.
 Customize you packages in your own manner!

 # Loader API

 ## How the loader works?

 Well, it's pure magic - nodejs wrapper for browser.
 FuseBox wrapper provides 100% compatible nodejs ecosystem,  having `virtual files` and `virtual packages`.
-Everything is regisered and shared by the API.
+Everything is registered and shared by the API.
 It means, that you can have two script tags that will fuse and merge each other.

-Plugins inject dependant packages/javascript code, that becomes a part of FuseBox loader.
+Plugins inject dependent packages/javascript code, that becomes a part of FuseBox loader.
 In principal, a plugin might work at build time and runtime, which unfolds some crazy optimisation possibilities.

 FuseBox bundle works in both environments.
 Essentially, it does not matter where you run it.
 FuseBox will persist itself in browser window, or nodejs globals.